 Creating a better candidate experience seems simple enough and creating an experience that continues to improve is even better.
 Recruiters are often under tremendous pressure to recruit top candidates from hiring managers, organizational objectives, and the competitive landscape.
-Below we discuss ten pitfalls recruiters can avoid to create a better recruitment process for all involved.
+Below we discuss the recruitment mistakes you should avoid to create a better recruitment process for all involved.

 1. Posting Vague Job Descriptions

 Posting a generic job position can ensure that a large pool of candidates applies.
 What it doesn’t ensure is that the candidates’ skill sets will accurately align with the functions of the position.
 A vague job description is a problem for both the hiring manager and candidate, as it effectively means that either someone’s time is wasted during screening and interviews, or a candidate will be hired for a position that doesn’t match their skills.

 There are functions of a human resources department that need to be sealed off from the rest of the company.
 For instance, compensation, firing, promotion, etc. However, recruitment shouldn’t be as confidential.
 Recruiters should engage with hiring managers and operations leaders to build job descriptions and create recruitment processes that create an optimal candidate experience and hire the best talent available.

 An extensive application process is perceived as a strategy for recruiting only the most serious and interested candidates.
 Is it though?
 Front loading information gathering into the online application process will get you just that – people who are good at sitting at the computer and applying for jobs.
 What it doesn’t confirm is if the human behind that computer is the person best suited for the position you’re filling.

 An unprepared interviewer can send a “disturbing signal” to the candidate, leaving them turned off by the experience and the brand.
 Recruiters should conduct prep meetings, provide sample questions, and confirm interviewers are aware of the entire process and desired results before an interview is conducted.